hilbix/tino/howto/program.md

 (I really have no ide why you ever want to use that, but this might come handy.)
 Also it is integral and very powerful part of Apache's CouchDB database.

+> With both you can sucessfully run Web services.
+>
+> - NginX as a reliable web server.
+> - And CouchDB as powerful NoSQL backend database.
+>
+> But beware.
+Doing it successfully is not as easy as it looks like.
+> If it judy works very well does not mean, you properly secured it against attacks.

 ## Second language: C